ko-suta/Academic-Website/content/project/cg-reforms-labor/index.md

 ---
 title: Corporate Governance Reforms in Japan.
 Impact on Corporate Dynamics and Labor-Related Repercussions

-summary: An example of using the in-built project page.
+summary: Examining the role of coporate governance reforms and their connection to labor policies

 tags:
 - Corporate Governance
 - Non-standard Employment

 date: "2017-04-01T00:00:00Z"

 # Optional external URL for project (replaces project detail page).